-Being a dedicated “Foreign Cubana” living in Havana, I have loads of hard-hitting reasons why you should visit Cuba if you need some help with the arguments!
+Being a dedicated “Foreign Cubana” living in Havana, I have loads of hard-hitting reasons to visit Cuba this year if you need some help with the arguments!

-If you like your travels to include history, art, nature, adventure, and beauty, as well as fiesta and chillaxing on the beach, Cuba has it all.
+Cuba has it if you like your travels to include history, art, nature, adventure, and beauty, as well as fiesta and chillaxing on the beach.

-Here are my 12 absolutely best reasons why you need to get Cuba on your bucket list for 2022.
-2. The Caribbean Climate And Paradisiacal Beaches
+Here are my 12 absolutely best reasons why you need to get Cuba on your bucket list for 2023!

 1. The Paradisiacal Beaches!